This article is a summary of all you need to know about virtual reality for PlayStation 4 – an ultimate PSVR guide, if you will.

 The closest thing to VR is IMAX 3D.
 A ticket for 3d movie in IMAX on Saturday, 6:30 PM in New York (AMC at Loews Lincoln Square 13) costs roughly 26 USD.

 Length of a movie, taken as a test, was 1h 46m, so the price for one hour is 14.72 USD.

-Bottom line: no matter how we look at it, Sony VR is cheaper than 3D IMAX in New York in terms of price for one hour of the experience (if assumptions described in the text hold)
+Bottom line: no matter how we look at it, PlayStation VR is cheaper than 3D IMAX in New York in terms of price for one hour of the experience (if assumptions described in the text hold)

 I encourage you to perform a similar evaluation for a reference point which makes the most sense to you.